59de44955ebd/elevator/README.md

 Allows to run an elevated command from an unelevated Python process/app and return its stdout and stderr output as well as its exit code.
 The user will get an UAC prompt and has to confirm it.

-This might be the *core feature* of this module, since it's the most trickiest one.
+This might be the *core feature* of the module, since it's the trickiest one.
 It's implemented like this:
 - A temporary hidden Window is created.
 - A new elevated Python process is started, the command to execute as well as the HWND of the hidden window are passed to it via command line.
 - The user will get an UAC prompt and has to confirm it.